perfontanast/pulse-demo/README.md

 ## Things not done
 * sophisticated tests and 100% coverage
+* docstrings and comments
+* deployment and testing pipelines
 * models for DB and API
 * support for DB schema and data migrations
 * standalone DBMS in separate container